Polynomial-B/shirtify-mern-frontend/README.md

 ### Challenges

 One of the challenges that I faced was making sure that the URL image was correctly overlayed, centrally, on top of the t-shirt.
 As I was accounting for different device sizes I used CSS `flexbox`.
-However, if I were to do this again, I would use CSS `grid`, as I believe it would allow for a more structured and flexible layout, allowing be to better control the placement of the elements.
+However, if I were to do this again, I would use CSS `grid`, as I believe it would allow for a more structured and flexible layout, allowing me to better control the placement of the elements.

 ## Key Learnings, Improvements & Future Features